Closing costs you should expect

-There are certain basic fees related to closing the sale of a house.
-These costs are often divided between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the deal.
+There are certain ordinary costs accompanying closing the sale of a house.
+These fees are often split between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your process.

 • Points (optional)